smartemission/smartemission/docs/platform/calibration.rst

 At a later stage, and thus currently, this data delivery is automated and continuous:

-* RIVM data is harvested from the public RIVM LML SOS via the ETL `harvester_rivm`
+* RIVM data is harvested from the public RIVM LML SOS via the ETL `Harvester_rivm`
-* Jose data is harvested from the Whale Server(s) via the ETL `harvester`
+* Jose data is harvested from the Whale Server(s) via the ETL `Harvester` and then further extracted via the ETL `Extractor`

 The harvested RIVM SOS data provides aggregated hour-records.
 Data from the Jose sensors have irregularities due to lost wifi connection or power issues.
 The figure